 Salman may not have received any technical or logistical support from the group, but it’s likely he derived no shortage of inspiration from the passionately revolutionary messages they pushed in the local area.
 That the bomber visited Abdal Raouf Abdallah in prison TWICE before the attack, only serves to reinforce this view.
 According to Police, the veteran member of the Libyan Islamic Fighting Group was at the centre of a jihadist network transporting foreign fighters into Syria.
 He was found guilty in May 2016 of aiding and funding terrorism.

-According to additional reports in the Libyan Observatory al-Amari, who sits on the board of Directors at Libya’s National Oil Corporation, was a founding member of the Libyan Islamic Gathering Movement associated with the Muslim Brotherhood and is a vocal supporter of the Shura/Sharia Council of Benghazi and the Benghazi Defense Brigade, a militia committed to the protection of homes and individuals from Haftar’s brutal LNA forces.
+According to additional reports in the Libyan Observatory al-Amari, who sits on the board of Directors at Libya’s National Oil Corporation, was a founding member of the Islamic Gathering Movement, a loose collective of groups and individuals founded by Mustafa Ali al-Jihani and largely operating in the East of the country.
+According to the Libyan Press, al-Amari is also a vocal supporter of the Shura Council of Benghazi and the Benghazi Defense Brigade, a militia committed to the protection of homes and individuals from Haftar’s brutal LNA forces.

-Another man by that same name (محمد العماري – بنغازي) appears in a list of prisoners released from Libya’s Abu Salim prison in August 2011.
+Another man by the name of Mohamed al-Amari (محمد العماري – بنغازي) appears in a list of prisoners released from Libya’s Abu Salim prison in August 2011.
 The man appears to have belonged to a Benghazi militia.
 As it transpires, the Libyan State Minister of that same name was elected to the GNC from ‘The Message’ Benghazi party just one year later in 2012.

 It needs to be stressed that there is presently no way of verifying if the name associated with this company refers to the Libyan State Minister of the same name.
 There is no indication of anyone outside the family having prior knowledge of the Arena plot but the appearance of the name may yet shed some light on the diplomatic sensitivity surrounding the case.

-According to a classified cable released by Wikileaks and dated January 2008, Nasuf was a close associate of Ismail Kamoka, a senior LIFG member who pleaded guilty to a terror related charge in June 2007 (see https://wikileaks.org/plusd/cables/08LONDON592_a.html, ‘Raw Content’ tab).
+According to a classified cable released by Wikileaks and dated January 2008, Manchester’s Tahir Nasuf, our man on Widgeon Close, was a close associate of Ismail Kamoka, a senior LIFG member who pleaded guilty to a terror related charge in June 2007 (see https://wikileaks.org/plusd/cables/08LONDON592_a.html, ‘Raw Content’ tab).
 Communiqués found on a computer in Kamoka’s house are reported to have shown support for Abdul Rahman (Abdulbasit Abdulrahim) and an Algeria-based terror organisation.
 According to a report by The Times Kamoka now works at the British Embassy in London.